Get

 Can Cats Eat Plums?
 Vet-Reviewed Facts & FAQ

-Can Cats Eat plums
+Can Cats Eat Plums

-Cats are curious creatures who often conduct investigations with their mouths.
+Cats are curious creatures that often conduct investigations with their mouths.
 While cats generally won’t eat foods that aren’t good for them, curiosity may get the better of them from time to time.
 You should do your best to keep your cats away from any plums in your house since many parts of the plum plant are highly toxic to cats.

 Cat Nutrition Explained